RMLio/prov4itdata-web-app/docs/REPORT.md

 After successful execution, the generated [RDF] and [provenance] become available for inspection and download.
-The provenance information, structured using the W3C recommended standard [PROV-O], allows further automatic processing to validate that all data is processing correctly acccording to the users expectations.
+The provenance information, structured using the W3C recommended standard [PROV-O], allows further automatic processing to validate that all data is processed correctly acccording to the users expectations.

-By providing the user not only with the generated [RDF] but also with the [data-provenance][provenance], we address the transparency requirement other solutions lack.
+By providing the user not only with the generated [RDF] but also with the [data provenance][provenance], we address the transparency requirement other solutions lack.

 The resulting [RDF] is stored onto the user's [Solid] pod, which can be verified through the "Solid"-card (see [Demonstrator](#Demonstrator)).